royceleung/LMYTFU/README.md

   >Launch the server at localhost:3000 with "node server.js".
   >Type your search into the Search Box.

-## Summary ##
+## TroubleShoot ##
-  > Loads the first Video or Playlist for the User.
-Completely blocks all ads.
+  > If you are getting iframe origin errors, remove line 20 in auth.js.